First published August 30, 2014

 I didn’t see myself as getting fat in my thirties but I was.
 One day I just couldn’t fit into my jeans anymore, even when I lay down on the bed and sucked in my gut, I couldn’t get that zipper up or the button buttoned.
 My husband happily said to me one day that my breasts looked larger and I cried.
 For god sake I wasn’t an adolescent, breasts don’t grow when a woman is thirty-five years old unless she is pregnant and clearly that was not the case since he had had a vasectomy.
 I was in trouble for sure because I still had that definition of myself of being a runner.
-Clearly I was not but I must have forgot to tell myself or something.
+Clearly, I was not but I must have forgotten to tell myself.

 Fatness.
 Fitness.
 The fatter I got the less fit I felt.
 It was torture losing weight and exercising heartily again.
 It took a very long time, years but I don’t know how many because I didn’t go on a program or anything like Weight Watchers, I just went with changing my life.

 Decade number four hits and in the middle of it I decide to become a teacher.
-I put insanely long days in and eventually fatness once again visits me though admittedly this time my spouse knew better than to share with me his opinion of my bodily changes.
+I put in insanely long days and eventually fatness comes to visit me, again, though admittedly this time my spouse knew better than to share with me his opinion of my bodily changes.
 I battle the weight, count my calories, get up at 4:30 a.m. to work out before work, and still the fat flourishes despite my best effort.

-A good health physical after years of avoiding doctors, and their nasty scale, I find out I have hypothyroidism.
-So great, now I know where the extra fifteen pounds came from and a host of other issues I was challenged with at the time.
+A good health physical after years of avoiding doctors, and the nasty scale, I am told I have hypothyroidism.
+So great, now I know where the extra fifteen pounds came from and a host of other issues that had been challenging.
 That extra fifteen is more like thirty now and might as well be soldered onto the hips and thighs.
 It’s not going anywhere.

-Lately I’ve felt like running again and so I have.
+Lately, I’ve felt like running again and so I have.
 Well, okay, it isn’t exactly running, it is more like a falling forward motion, but it feels like running to me.
-It’s work for this old, fat body.
-These days I encumber myself with my cell phone, Map My Run, and music which is why I was startled when a very fit, twenty-something young woman, flew by going up hill and gave me a ‘you go girl’.
-I yelled out ‘you too’ but she was way past me in the nano second that it took me say it that it vaporized into the air, spoken but unheard by anyone but me.
+It’s hard for this old, fat body.
+These days I encumber myself with my cell phone, Map My Run, and music which is why I was startled when a very fit, twenty-something young woman, flew by going uphill and gave me a ‘you go girl.
+I yelled out ‘you too’ but she was way past me in the nanosecond that it took me to say it that it vaporized into the air, spoken but unheard by anyone but me.